Deploy applications on Kubernetes

 customer => Service host 'http://preference:8080' not known.

-Let us deploy preference
+Let us deploy preference service,

 helm install --kube-context="$CLUSTER1" preference istio-demo-apps/preference